 Early Pizza King

-Many times Hal's wife Wanda would hire a babysitter to stay with the kids and she would ride the bus to Longview to work until closing time, and ride back home with Hal.
+Many times, Hal's wife Wanda would hire a babysitter to stay with the kids.
+Then she would ride the bus to Longview, work until closing time, and ride back home with Hal.